mwittig/pimatic-solarview/README.md

     * Fixed some typos, added version badge, added screenshots
 * 20150509, V0.0.7
     * Bug fix: destroy socket on error to release socket descriptor
+* 20150526, V0.0.8
+    * Reduced error log output.
+If "debug" is not set on the plugin, only new error states will be logged
+    * Minor changes